And we know that for those who love God all things work together for good, for those who are called according to his purpose. Romans 8:28 ESV

-It is pretty common that as we move into our 30's, we start to take stock of where we are and what we want to do with our lives.
+Somewhere around our 30s, we begin to take stock of our lives; what have we accomplished, and what remains undone?
 Is this the career I want?
 Where do I want to live?
 Do I want to get married?
 Do I want to have children?
-Then as we enter our 40's, we may face a mid-life crisis, some of the questions may be the same as in our 30's, but we have a different perspective.
+Then, as we enter our 40s, we may face a mid-life crisis; some of the questions may be the same as in our 30s but are more pressing, and we have a different perspective.
 Am I fulfilling my purpose?
 Is there something else I should be doing with my life?
-These questions are all a normal part of the aging process.
-I would dare to say that few of us have not made some changes along the way due to these questions.
+These questions are a normal part of the aging process, and I dare say that upon answering these questions, most have made changes along the way.